laminas/laminas-form/doc/book/zend.form.advanced-use-of-forms.md

 }
 ```

-The biggest gain of this is that you can easily override any built-in Zend Framework form elements
+The biggest gain of this is that you can easily override any built-in Laminas form elements
 if they do not fit your needs.
 For instance, if you want to create your own Email element instead of
 the standard one, you can simply create your element and add it to the form element config with the
 same key as the element you want to replace: